EstebanSuarezCalvo/SO/processes.md

 **A *System Control Block (SCB)* is a set of data structures used by the O.S. to control the execution of processes by the system.**

-It usually incluces:
-- List of all Process Descriptors
-- Pointer to the process currently in CPU (its Process Descriptor)
-- Pointer to lists of processes in different states: lists of runnable processes, list of i/o  blocked processes...
-- Pointer to a list of resource descriptors
-- References to the hardware and software interrupt routines and to the error handling routines.

 ### Process Control Block

 **A *Process Control Block (PCB)* is a data structure used by the O.S. to store all the information about a process.**